November 4, 2025

 • A living will is a document that expresses your wishes regarding medical treatment in case you become unable to communicate them yourself.
 It can cover procedures such as artificial nutrition, lung ventilation, pain management, or organ donation.

-• Meanwhile, an advance directive unites two documents: the living will and a healthcare power of attorney.
+• Meanwhile, an advance healthcare directive unites two documents: the living will and a healthcare power of attorney.
 It contains your instructions for your entire future healthcare.

 So, there cannot be any comparison — advance directive vs. living will — because, if you ever need to prepare the first document, the second one will also be a part of it.